top of page

 Hell.jpg

 Have you ever struggled with the idea of an eternal hell where some of the people you know and love may be tormented forever?
 If so, you’re not alone.
-Undoubtedly, all of us have occasionally wrestled with the concept of eternal torment or had the following one-line argument thrown at us: “well, if God is such a loving God then why would He permit millions of people to burn in hell forever?”
-The fact that most of us have struggled with such haunting thoughts or been victim to the criticism of others over the subject of hell goes without saying
+Undoubtedly, nearly everyone has occasionally grappled with the concept of eternal torment or been forced to confront the following one-line argument: “well, if God is such a loving God then why would He allow millions of people to burn in hell forever?
+The fact that most of us have wrestled with this haunting thought or been victim to the criticism of others over the subject of hell goes without saying

 But what if a perpetual hell isn't even biblical?
-What if this concept is merely the result of a mistranslation of the Scriptural text and a lack of familiarity with the underlying Hebrew and Greek meaning of "forever", "eternal", and "everlasting"?
-Is it possible that the Scriptures' scheme of final judgment does not support eternal torment?
+What if this concept is merely the result of a mistranslation of the underlying Hebrew and Greek words for "forever", "eternal", and "everlasting"?
+Is it possible that the scriptural scheme of final judgment does not support eternal torment?
 And could it be that the Bible teaches equitable justice and temporary punishment instead?
 If so, this possibility should not be easily discounted or ignored.
-After all, hell is no small matter and represents one of the chief reasons why God’s character is frequently under attack and why people often misjudge Him as being callous and cruel.
+After all, hell is no small matter and represents one of the chief reasons why God’s character is frequently under attack or why people often misjudge Him as being callous and cruel.
 So here are some points to consider in relation to this subject:

 MORAL OBJECTIONS